Advertisement

 Additional Notes

-This waitlist is for the Family Self-Sufficiency (FSS) Program, which assists current Housing Choice Voucher recipients in achieving economic independence.
+This is for the Family Self-Sufficiency (FSS) Program, which helps current Housing Choice Voucher participants work toward economic independence.
+Eligibility requires being a current HCV recipient in Chatham County motivated to achieve self-sufficiency goals.

 other Waitlist